 One of the issues that I raised to the committee recently, was the lack of resources available to racialized students.
 In my time at the University of Ottawa, many Black folks including myself have experienced and shared that there aren’t a lot of Black practitioners here on campus.
 And as a result, it often feels difficult to engage with the services.
 Ensuring that the problem of diversity is addressed within these spaces as well is important.

 On the other side, though, in terms of our educational campaigns we’re hoping to introduce, there’s a really big need for destigmatizing campaigns and introducing those into the campus.
 My own experiences as a Ugandan man, within my culture, suggest that mental health is often viewed as taboo.

-Outside of this, it’s also worth noting that the mental crisis is not only specific to us—look at what’s going on at the University of Toronto.
-Being able to work with our student union collaboratively, to hold our universities accountable for necessary change, and to import really important resources that we need would definitely be a priority for myself.
+Outside of this, it’s also worth noting that the mental crisis is not only specific to us — look at what’s going on at the University of Toronto.
+Being able to work with our student union collaboratively, to hold our universities accountable for necessary change, and to import really important resources that we need would definitely be a priority for me.

 F: Racism and discrimination at the U of O have been on everyone’s lips since Jamal Boyce was handcuffed by Protection Services in 2019.
 This fall, we saw a number of incidents including the use of the ‘N-word’ by professor Verushka Lieutenant-Duval in a class.
 What do you plan to do as equity commissioner of the UOSU to denounce racism and work with the administration to help campus heal following the recent events?

 S: One of the major points is continuing the ongoing campaign that was started by myself, the equity commissioner and a few other students on campus last year regarding the carding incidents.
 There was a lot of traction that was built on campus regarding this and we did start to see some change, not only at the level of the President’s Advisory Committee for a Racism-Free Campus (PACRFC) but in general on campus.